-46. It is submitted that the Petitioners have alleged that the CAA may result in the expulsion/deportation/refoulement of person who may be classified as 'illegal migrants' and therefore, it violates Article 21.
+45. It is submitted that the Petitioners have alleged that the CAA may result in the expulsion/deportation/refoulement of person who may be classified as 'illegal migrants' and therefore, it violates Article 21.

 At the outset, in this regard, it is submitted that the CAA does not result in expulsion/deportation/refoulement of any person who may be classified as 'illegal migrant'.
-It
+It is submitted that the CAA is merely a classification for relaxations in qualifications of otherwise settled principles of citizenship.
+It is submitted that regime concerning the expulsion/deportation/refoulement of person who may be classified as 'illegal migrants' is governed by other statute which are not under challenge in the present petitions.

-- 47. I state and submit that the legal provisions regarding the National Register of Citizens i.e. Section 14A of the 1955 Act have been part of said 1955 Act since December, 2004.
+- 46. I state and submit that the legal provisions regarding the National Register of Citizens i.e. Section 14A of the 1955 Act have been part of said act since December, 2004.
 It is submitted that said provisions consist merely of the procedure and the authority concerned for the preparation of a national register of citizens.
-It is submitted that the preparation of a national register of citizens is a necessary exercise for any sovereign country for mere identification of citizens from non-citizens.
-It is submitted that as per the existing statutory regime, there are three classes of persons residing in India - Citizens, Illegal migrants and foreigners on valid visas.
-It is therefore, the responsibility entrusted on the Central Government, on a combined reading of the Foreigners Act, The Passport (Entry into India) Act, 1920 and the 1955 Act to identify/detect illegal migrants thereafter, follow the due process of law. - 48.
+It is submitted that the preparation of a national register of citizens is a necessary exercise for any sovereign country for mere identification of citizens from noncitizens.
+It is submitted that the as per the existing statutory regime, there are three classes of persons residing in India - Citizens, Illegal migrants and foreigners on valid visas.
+It is therefore, the responsibility entrusted on the Central Government, on a combined reading of the Foreigners Act and the 1955 Act to identify illegal migrants and thereafter, follow the due process of law. - 47.
 It is submitted that the assertion of the Petitioners with regard to the International Conventions and prayers with regard to the non-deportation of any non-national without examining whether the person is a refugee or an economic migrant and the consideration by the Parliament to enact a refugee law is completely misplaced.
 It is submitted that the subjects like foreign affairs, all matters which bring the Union into relations with any foreign country, diplomatic relations, citizenship, extradition, admission into and emigration and expulsion from India etc. form part of the Union List [List I] contained in the Seventh Schedule to the Constitution read with Article 246 of the Constitution.
 It is thus, within the domain of Parliament to make laws and for the Central Government to take executive / administrative decisions with regard to the said subjects.
-It is respectfully submitted that the measures governing the foreigners are found in -
+It is respectfully submitted that the measures governing the foreigners were found in - which provided for regulating registration of foreigners, formalities connected therewith etc. since the said provisions were found to be inadequate, the Parliament enacted the Foreigners Act, 1946 with an object which is reflected in the following Statement of Objects and Reasons: